 The Potala Palace is situated on the top of the Red Hill in central Lhasa, at an altitude of over 3,700 metres it rises over 100 metres.
-The Palace was built by the King Songtsen Gampo of Tibet in 637AD over a sacred cave as a palace for his bride the Princess Wen Cheng of China.
+The Palace was built by King Songtsen Gampo of Tibet in 637AD over a sacred cave as a palace for his bride the Princess Wen Cheng of China.
 Consisting of 9-storeys it was said to have had a thousand rooms.
 With the collapse of the Songtsen Gampo Dynasty, and the subsequent wars the palace was severely damaged.
 Construction of the present palace began in 1645 during the reign of the fifth Dalai Lama and by 1648 the Potrang Karpo, or White Palace, was completed.

-Consisting of 13 stories with an interior space in excess of 130,000 square meters, it contains two palaces and living quarters of over 1,000 rooms, temples, stupas and 10,000 shrines.
-As a museum it houses about 200,000 statues and a wealth of national treasures.
+Consisting of 13 stories with an interior space in excess of 130,000 square metres, the Potala Palace contains two palaces and living quarters of over 1,000 rooms, temples, stupas, and 10,000 shrines.
+As a museum, it houses about 200,000 statues and a wealth of national treasures.
 The building measures 400 metres east-west and 350 metres north-south.
 It has thick sloping stone walls averaging 3 metres with up to 5 metres thick walls at the base.
-In order to help protect it against earthquakes it has copper poured into the foundations.
+In order to help protect it against earthquakes, it has copper poured into the foundations.

 A central, yellow-painted courtyard known as a Deyangshar separates the living quarters of the Dalai Lama and the monks with the Red Palace.

-It consists of many halls, chapels and libraries on a number of levels with many smaller galleries and passages.
-The main central hall built by the fifth Dalai Lama is the Great West Hall and chapels with cloth wrapping the many columns and murals painted on the walls.
-The Dharma Cave and the Saint's Chapel are the remaining parts of the 7th century building and contains statues of Songtsen Gampo, Princess Wen Cheng, and Princess Bhrikuti.
+It consists of many halls, chapels, and libraries on a number of levels with many smaller galleries and passages.
+The main central hall built by the fifth Dalai Lama is the Great West Hall and chapels with cloth wrapping and many columns and murals painted on the walls.
+There are several mausoleums of previous Dalai Lamas including that of the fifth Dalai Lama, which is over 40 feet tall.
+Also within the red Palace is the Dharma Cave and the Saint's Chapel which are the remaining parts of the 7th-century building which contains statues of Songtsen Gampo, Princess Wen Cheng, and Princess Bhrikuti.

 The Potala Palace was added to the UNESCO World Heritage List in 1994.
 In 2000 and 2001, the Jokhang Temple and Norbulingka (the Summer Palace of the Dalai Lama) were added as extensions to the sites.